phetsims/tambo/doc/encoding-audio.md

 current recommendations are:

 + Always keep the full .wav file around in the `assets` direction so that we can re-encode if needed.
++ The .wav file should use a sample rate of 44.1 kHz, since it is the most commonly supported frequency for audio contexts, so re-sampling will not be required in most cases.
 + Audio files used in the sim code should be in .mp3 format in almost all cases, encoded at a variable bit rate of 65-105 kbps unless a higher resolution is needed.
 One exception to this is if a loop is needed with continuous sound playing.
 Due to the short silence that generally exists at the beginning of an .mp3 file, a .wav file is sometimes